temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options set for shared workflow start:

-* `--workflow-id`, `-w` (string) - Workflow ID
+* `--workflow-id`, `-w` (string) -
+  Workflow ID.
-* `--type` (string) - Workflow Type name.
-Required
+* `--type` (string) -
+  Workflow Type name.
+  Required.
-* `--task-queue`, `-t` (string) - Workflow Task queue.
-Required
+* `--task-queue`, `-t` (string) -
+  Workflow Task queue.
+  Required.
-* `--run-timeout` (duration) - Fail a Workflow Run if it takes longer than `DURATION`
+* `--run-timeout` (duration) -
+  Fail a Workflow Run if it takes longer than `DURATION`.
-* `--execution-timeout` (duration) - Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks
+* `--execution-timeout` (duration) -
+  Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks.
-* `--task-timeout` (duration) - Fail a Workflow Task if it takes longer than `DURATION`.
+* `--task-timeout` (duration) -
+  Fail a Workflow Task if it takes longer than `DURATION`.
 (Start-to-close timeout for a Workflow Task.)
-Default: 10s
+Default: 10s.
-* `--search-attribute` (string[]) - Passes Search Attribute in key=value format.
-Use valid JSON formats for value
+* `--search-attribute` (string[]) -
+  Passes Search Attribute in key=value format.
+Use valid JSON formats for value.
-* `--memo` (string[]) - Passes Memo in key=value format.
-Use valid JSON formats for value
+* `--memo` (string[]) -
+  Passes Memo in key=value format.
+Use valid JSON formats for value.

 #### Options set for workflow start:

-* `--cron` (string) - Cron schedule for the Workflow.
-Deprecated - use schedules instead
+* `--cron` (string) -
+  Cron schedule for the Workflow.
+Deprecated - use schedules instead.
-* `--fail-existing` (bool) - Fail if the Workflow already exists
+* `--fail-existing` (bool) -
+  Fail if the Workflow already exists.
-* `--start-delay` (duration) - Wait before starting the Workflow.
+* `--start-delay` (duration) -
+  Wait before starting the Workflow.
 Cannot be used with a cron schedule.
-If the Workflow receives a signal or update before the delay has elapsed, it will start immediately
+If the Workflow receives a signal or update before the delay has elapsed, it will start immediately.
-* `--id-reuse-policy` (string) - Allow the same Workflow ID to be used in a new Workflow Execution.
+* `--id-reuse-policy` (string) -
+  Allow the same Workflow ID to be used in a new Workflow Execution.
 Options:
-  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning
+  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 #### Options set for payload input:

-* `--input`, `-i` (string[]) - Input value (default JSON unless --input-meta is non-JSON encoding).
+* `--input`, `-i` (string[]) -
+  Input value (default JSON unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
-Cannot be combined with --input-file
+Cannot be combined with --input-file.
-* `--input-file` (string[]) - Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
+* `--input-file` (string[]) -
+  Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
-Cannot be combined with --input
+Cannot be combined with --input.
-* `--input-meta` (string[]) - Metadata for the input payload, specified as a `KEY=VALUE` pair.
+* `--input-meta` (string[]) -
+  Metadata for the input payload, specified as a `KEY=VALUE` pair.
 If KEY is "encoding", overrides the default of "json/plain".
-Pass multiple --input-meta options to set multiple pairs
+Pass multiple --input-meta options to set multiple pairs.
-* `--input-base64` (bool) - Assume inputs are base64-encoded and attempt to decode them
+* `--input-base64` (bool) -
+  Assume inputs are base64-encoded and attempt to decode them.

 ### temporal workflow terminate: Terminate a Workflow Execution